FriendsOfTYPO3/extension_builder/Resources/Private/CodeTemplates/Extbase/Documentation.tmpl/Introduction/Index.rst

 Screenshots
 -----------

+This chapter should help people figure how the extension works.
+Remove it if not relevant.

 .. figure:: ../Images/IntroductionPackage.png
    :width: 500px
    :alt: Introduction Package

    Introduction Package just after installation (caption of the image)

    How the Frontend of the Introduction Package looks like just after installation (legend of the image)